CernunnosSA/Extra-Life-Plando/README.md

 # Phantom's Curse Final Mix To-Do List:

 - Test if Battle Levels' difficulty is fine
+- Check for bugs in PR (especially when returning to Seadrift Keep right after getting the first medal)
 - Make a specific Battle Lv/conditionals for some battles (number in brackets should be the original Battle Lv)
   - HT Oogie Boogie (24) (Optional)
   - LoD Samurai + Sniper (10)